Opening doors for victims of crime in the St. Louis region since 1972

 What kinds of crimes do you help with?

-CVC helps with any and all crimes including burglary, robbery, identity theft, assault, homicide, hate crimes, domestic violence, intimate partner violence, sexual assault and others.
-CVC also offers legal assistance in civil court matters.
+CVC helps with all crimes, including burglary, robbery, identity theft, assault, homicide, hate crimes, domestic violence, intimate partner violence, sexual assault, and others.
+CVC also offers legal assistance in civil court matters, such as Orders of Protection.

 Will I have to pay to receive help?

-No. Our crime victim support services for St. Louis County are free of charge to victims and their families through the generosity of our donors and supporters.
-Crime costs victims both financially and emotionally; we don't believe they should pay twice.
+No. Our crime victim support services are free of charge to victims and their families through the generosity of our donors and supporters.
+Crime costs victims both financially and emotionally; We don't believe they should pay twice.

 Are you the police?

 No. CVC is an independent, nonprofit agency and is not affiliated with police or law enforcement.
-While it is not necessary to have contacted the police to receive our crime victim support services in St. Louis, we hope you will do so for your own safety.
+While it is not necessary to have contacted the police to receive our services, we hope you will do so for your own safety.
 We can help you file a report or seek assistance from law enforcement.